 - Use this file as a template; this will let you choose a htm or html-file you’ve already created with e.g. FrontPage or Word.
 Outlook will copy the content of the file into the editor.

-Even though using existing signatures or files as a template is no longer possible in Outlook 2007 and 2010, you can still achieve this by copying existing signatures to the Signatures folder.
+Even though using existing signatures or files as a template is no longer possible in Outlook 2007 and later, you can still achieve this by copying existing signatures to the Signatures folder.
 Accessing this folder is discussed in the Backing up your signatures section.

 Using the Signature Editor